 - Your school opens as planned but social distancing continues

-- Online programming in fall/full virtual recruitment/
+- Online programming in the spring with a fully virtual recruitment

 It’s time to update that website, make new videos, post photos, and gather written testimonials from brothers and alumni about their experience in Delta Kappa Epsilon.
 Our best way to to show our presence while socially distancing is over the internet, more precisely by populating social media feeds.
 Why not create a video of members or local alumni sharing some of their stories that revolve around DKE?
 Or perhaps what DKE meant to them?
 A great example of some social media content can be found by clicking here.
 This video was put together by Zeta Theta-DKE at Washington State University.